Breckenridge Troll Hike: Worth It (2026 Guide)

 Here are some fun facts about this unique wooden troll sculpture:

-• Created by Thomas Dambo: Isak Heartstone was designed and built by renowned Danish artist Thomas Dambo, who is known for creating large-scale sculptures using reclaimed and recycled materials.
+• Created by Thomas Dambo: Isak Heartstone was designed and built by famous Danish artist Thomas Dambo, who is known for creating large-scale sculptures using RECYCLED materials.

 • Made from recycled wood: The sculpture is constructed primarily from scrap wood, including pallets, fallen trees, and construction debris, highlighting the importance of sustainability and repurposing materials.

-• 15 feet tall: Isak Heartstone stands at an impressive height of 15 feet, making him a gentle giant that visitors can’t help but admire.
+• 15 feet tall: Isak Heartstone stands at an impressive height of 15 feet.

 • Inspired by Scandinavian folklore: Isak Heartstone’s design is inspired by the trolls found in Scandinavian folklore.
 These mythical creatures were believed to live in the forests and mountains, often guarding treasures or causing mischief.